Mission Hospice offers bereavement support for those who are grieving or facing the death of a loved one. We can help you:

 - Discover how to use natural strengths to get through this difficult time

 - Uncover the potential for growth and transformation following loss

 Mission Hospice offers an evidence-based treatment for complicated grief.
 Dr. Katherine Shear, founder of the Center for Complicated Grief at Columbia University, has developed a 16-week intensive treatment proven to help adults suffering from complicated grief.
-Our bereavement counselors offer this structured grief therapy, using Dr. Shear’s model.
-Fees are $150 per session, with a sliding scale as needed.
+Our bereavement counselors offer this structured grief therapy, using Dr. Shear’s model. $150 per session.
+Contact Isabel Stenzel at 650.931.8236 or by email.